Benefits of Tai Chi

 - Enhances mental capacity and concentration- improves memory and brain health

-- Can impact chronic conditions through increase blood flow and pumping oxygen through the body whereby you become more alert, gain energy improves your ability to heal.
+- Can impact chronic conditions through increasing blood flow and pumping oxygen through the body whereby you become more alert, gain energy improves your ability to heal

-- Reduces stress as you relax and breathe more deeply it lowers blood pressure, enhances the quality of your mood which can help those depression and anxiety.
+- Reduces stress as you relax and breathe more deeply it lowers blood pressure, enhances the quality of your mood which can help those with depression and anxiety

 - Improves quality of your sleep